Lang Ping: Talent and hard work are equally important

 Lang Ping: As a player all you have to think about is producing your best performance on the court; but as a coach you have to consider the players, training, competition and even elements off the court that may help or harm the team.

 What did you learn during your time as coach of the USA team?

-Lang Ping: As coach of the USA team, I got to know the American volleyball culture and the way the Americans think about the sport.
-The volleyball culture is quite different in China.
-In China, all the players and team staff live together during the national break.
-We always do things together like the Japanese team.
-In the USA, however, the players live separately and only come together for practice and the competition.
-The US players come from universities, while the Chinese players come from local, provincial volleyball clubs.
+Lang Ping: As coach of the USA team I got to know American volleyball culture and the way the Americans think about the sport.
+It is quite different in China.
+In China, all the players and team staff live together during the national team period.
+We always do things together - like the Japanese team.
+In the USA on the other hand, the players live separately and only come together for practice and competitions.
+The US players come from universities, while the Chinese players come from city and provincial volleyball clubs.